9 Chemotherapy Side Effects & their Management: A Comprehensive Guide

 Chemotherapy works by attacking rapidly dividing cells, which includes not only cancer cells but also some of the body’s healthy cells, such as those in the bone marrow, digestive tract, and hair follicles.
 As a result, after chemotherapy side effects can vary widely from person to person, depending on the type of drugs used, the dosage, and individual health factors.
 These side effects can range from mild to severe and may last for weeks, months, or even years after treatment.

-There are several common after chemotherapy side effects that many patients experience.
+There are several side effects after chemotherapy which are common that many patients experience.
 Being aware of these potential issues is the first step in managing them effectively.

 1. Fatigue